-- Information aggregation and market microstructure
+- Information aggregation and market microstructure; Limits to arbitrage and behavioral finance

 Cohen, Lauren, Andrea Frazzini and Christopher Malloy (2008), "The Small World of Investing: Board Connections and Mutual Fund Returns," Journal of Political Economy 116.

 Grossman, Sanford and Joseph Stiglitz (1980), "On the Impossibility of Informationally Efficient Markets," American Economic Review 70.